 - Merge time: Approval to merge

-This isn't just "your cycle time is 3 days"—it's "your team spends 18 hours waiting for review and only 4 hours in actual review."
-That's actionable.
+This isn't just "your cycle time is 3 days."
+It's "your team spends 18 hours waiting for review and only 4 hours in actual review."
+That's the kind of cycle time breakdown that tells you exactly where to focus.

 Review Network Visualization